longnca/quick-tutorials/docker/docker.md

 ## Multi-container applications:

-Credit: Everything in this section is pasted from Docker Desktop's walkthrough instruction.
+**Credit:** Everything in this section is pasted from Docker Desktop's walkthrough instruction.
+All the screenshots are mine.

 ### Introducing Docker Compose: